 This page explains how and why we collect, and use, your personal information when you visit the University of Cambridge’s central website (www.cam.ac.uk).

 Who will process my personal information?

-The information published here applies to the use of your personal information (also known as ‘personal data’) by the University of Cambridge through the viewing or use of its core website (www.cam.ac.uk) or any website within the University of Cambridge domain which has pointed you to this page.
+This notice applies to the use of your personal information (also known as ‘personal data’) by the University of Cambridge, including its Departments, Institutes and Research Centres/Units, when you view or use a website within the University’s domain.
 Each of the 31 Colleges of the University is a separate legal entity for these purposes and each College website will supply you with its own information.
-The information published here is limited to the use of personal information by University websites; various other notices are published in relation to our use of the personal information of applicants, students, staff, alumni, research participants, and others.

-For more information about how we handle your personal information, and your rights under data protection legislation, please see our data protection notice.
+For more information about how we handle your personal information, for contact details and to understand your rights under data protection legislation, please see our general data protection notice.